AnishMishra1/ecommerce/Readme.md

 iv.
 By installing the nodemon

-//Make product models and controller and Route for creating the product list.
+=>Make product models and controller and Route for creating the product list.

-//Making connection to MongoDB and Using the GET and Post Api for testing.
+=>Making connection to MongoDB and Using the GET and Post Api for testing.

-// Making interconnect with route file to controller and last App file.
+=> Making interconnect with route file to controller and last App file.

-//All CRUD operation is updated using Controller and Route file.........
+=>All CRUD operation is updated using Controller and Route file.........

 <<<<<<< HEAD
 //ADD => Get one product detail......